 Like all owners, I feed my Woody better than I feed myself sometimes and that is especially true when I go camping.
 When I go camping, I like to treat woody to a few things that he doesn’t get at home (My wife wouldn’t be best pleased!).
 So thing such as sausages, beef, and even some treats.

-One last item that I always pack are some dental cleaning treats.
+One last item that I always pack is some dental cleaning treats.
 Ones like Pedigree DentaStix or Dentalife for dogs is perfect as they don’t take up much room.

 Try not to feed your dog too much